Yes, America's Anchorman is away and this is your undocumented anchorman starting the week on the EIB network.

 That's what we need.

-There are still some parts of American life that are still unregulated, but eventually we'll get to them all, and everything can be micro-regulated.
+There are still some parts of American life that are still unregulated, but eventually we'll get to them all and everything can be micro-regulated.

 This is a phenomenon of the modern world, by the way.

-Afghanistan is very high childhood mortality.
+Afghanistan has very high childhood mortality.

-And yet, simply because everybody else does it, uh we think the United States now has to do it too.
+And yet, simply because everybody else does it, we think the United States now has to do it too.

 Since 1970, he writes, government has changed radically.

-By 2008, sixty-one percent consisted of, quote, payments for individuals of the welfare state, and only twenty-one percent for defense.
+By 2008, 61% consisted of, quote, payments for individuals, the welfare state, and only 21% for defense.

 There's certain responsibilities that come with that.